blogmywiki/pet-python-startrek/README.rst

 - same for firing torpedos
 - PET version used real time not turns for stardates, am inclined to leave it as turns but increment on each turn not when you move quadrant
 - PET version plays in 'real time', eg if you wait too long to type a fire command you'll be destroyed
-- add animtion of moving, firing torpedoes, blowing up a Klingon ship
+- add animtion of moving, firing torpedoes
 - translate to Python 3